hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

 ==========

 We show an example workflow of synthetic dataset collection, offline Reinforcement Learning (RL), to Off-Policy Evaluation (OPE).
-The workflow mainly consists of following three steps:
+The workflow mainly consists of the following three steps:

 * **Synthetic Dataset Generation and Data Preprocessing**:
     The initial step is to collect logged data using a behavior policy.
 In a synthetic setup, we first train a behavior policy through online interaction and then generate dataset(s) with the behavior policy.
 In a practical situation, we should use the preprocessed logged data obtained from real-world applications.